Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 * Cutscenes and pausing the game will not block the timer.
 The ranking screen, or the level select screen will block the timer however.
 * You're not obbligated to fight most of the enemies in the game.
 It'll be written if some are obbligatory, but most of them you can just run away.
 * Getting a good rank in each chapter means more souls to spend on upgrades, but it's ultimately not important.
 * The only upgrades that you'll ever need are the Soul Robber and, maybe, the Pumpkin King costume upgrades.
-Santa Jack Costume will ever see usage only for progression.
+Santa Jack Costume is not necessary, and you should go for golden pumpkins that are easy to get from the levels.
-* For most of the enemies, the normal Soul Robber combo (▢) will be sufficient to take care of most of the enemies as quickly as possibile.
-With the Halloween Ghosts and the King Ghosts it's better to use Soul Slam (△), and with the Troll Skeletons and King Skeletons charge your ▢ and hit them from behind.
+* The normal Soul Robber combo (▢) will suffice to take care of most of the enemies as quickly as possibile.
+It's not necessary to use Soul Cycle, or may even be much slower than just mashing ▢.

 ### [Chapter 1](https://www.youtube.com/watch?v=jEQ3aKmckXk)